Rigidity of contracting map using harmonic map heat flow: introduction

-\begin{rem} We gather some remarks about this conjecture: \begin{enumerate} \item We expect to get this result from either graphical mean curvature flow approach as \cite{TsaiTsuiWang2023} or harmonic map heat flow as this paper.
-To be precise, for the GMCF approach \cite{TsaiTsuiWang2023}, one needs to handle area non-increasing condition rather than area decreasing condition.
-And for the harmonic map heat flow approach in the present work, one should find a monotone quantity along the flow that shows the preservation of area non-increasing condition instead of the weakly distance non-increasing condition here. \item We also expect one can prove a more general statement than Conjecture \ref{conj} concerning the curvature conditions.
-See the curvature conditions in both Theorem \ref{TTW} and Theorem \ref{intro-main}. \end{enumerate} \end{rem}

-In contrast with the mean curvature flow approach, the harmonic map heat flow seems to be more flexible in requiring the sectional curvature of $M$ even in the content of detecting homotopically triviality.
-Along this direction, we have the following which might be of independent interest. \begin{thm} Let $(M^n,g)$ and $(N^m,h)$ be two compact manifolds.
+On the other hand, the harmonic map heat flow seems to be more flexible in requiring the sectional curvature of $M$ even in the content of detecting homotopically triviality.
+Along this direction, we have the following which might be of independent interest. \begin{thm} Let $(M^n,g)$ and $(N^m,h)$ be two compact manifolds with $\ell=\min\{m,n\}\geq 2$.
 Suppose their curvatures satisfy \begin{enumerate} \item[(i)] $\mathrm{sec}(h)\geq 0$; \item[(ii)] there exists $\phi\in C^\infty(M)$ such that for all unit vector $u\in TM$ and $v\in TN$,